EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 ### Benchmark

 I benchmarked several algrithms not only in regression category but also in classification category:
+* Linear Regression
 * Decision Tree
 * Random Forest
-* KNN(K Nearest Neighbor)
+* SVM(Support Vector Machine)
 * Gaussian Naive Bayes
 * Decision Tree Classifier
 * Random Forest Classifier
 * Logistic Regression

-Each benchmark was performed on training data set at first, and then on validation set.
+Each benchmark was performed on train data set at first, and then on test set.
-For the validation, I used Scikit Learn's k-fold cross-validation.
+Thinking of overfitting due to small data size, I used Scikit Learn's k-fold cross-validation for refinement.
 It randomly splits the training set into k distinct subsets called folds, then it trains and evaluates the model k times, picking a different fold for evaluation every time and training on the other k-1 folds.
 (I can decide and give the number k to the cross-validation function as a parameter)
-The results are as follows:
+The results are in the following Implementation section.